 [Woden,] the god of battles, the old German Sabbaoth, the same as the Scandinavian Wodan.
 He is the great hero in the Edda and one of the creators of man.
 Roman antiquity regarded him as one with Hermes or Mercury (Budha), and modern Orientalism accordingly confused him with Buddha.
 In the Pantheon of the Norse men, he is the father of the gods and divine wisdom, and as such he is of course Hermes or the creative wisdom.
 Odin or Wodan in creating the first man from trees - the Ask (ash) and Embla (the alder) - endowed them with life and soul, Honir with intellect, and Lodur with form and colour.

 From Thonar to thunder.
 The son of Odin and Freya, and the chief of all Elemental Spirits.
 The god of thunder, Jupiter Tonans.
 The word Thursday is named after Thor.
 Among the Romans Thursday was the day of Jupiter, Jovis dies, Jeudi in French the fifth day of the week, sacred also to the planet Jupiter.
+(Helena Blavatsky, The Theosophical Glossary)

 The observance of months was changed and the new months (moons) were renamed after the gods.
 The name for the month of February comes from the Latin februum which means purification.
 This month is reserved for purification ceremonies in honor of the goddess Isis.

 In Egyptian Issa, the goddess Virgin-Mother; personified nature.
 In Egyptian or Koptic Uasari, the female reflection of Uasar or Osiris.
 She is the woman clothed with the sun of the land of Chemi.
 Isis Latona is the Roman Isis.
+(Helena Blavatsky, The Theosophical Glossary)

 The LORD commanded me at that time to teach you statutes and judgments, that you might perform them in the land where you are going over to possess it.
 So watch yourselves carefully, since you did not see any form on the day the LORD spoke to you at Horeb from the midst of the fire, so that you do not act corruptly and make a graven image for yourselves in the form of any figure, the likeness of male or female, the likeness of any animal that is on the earth, the likeness of any winged bird that flies in the sky, the likeness of anything that creeps on the ground, the likeness of any fish that is in the water below the earth.
 And beware not to lift up your eyes to heaven and see the sun and the moon and the stars, all the host of heaven, and be drawn away and worship them and serve them, those which the LORD your God has allotted to all the peoples under the whole heaven.
 But the LORD has taken you and brought you out of the iron furnace, from Egypt, to be a people for His own possession, as today.
+(Deuteronomy 4)

-And it came to pass, as he spake these things, a certain woman of the company lifted up her voice, and said unto him, 'Blessed is the womb that bare thee, and the paps which thou hast sucked.'
-But he said, ‘Yea rather, blessed are they that hear the word of God, and keep it.'
+And it came to pass, as he spake these things, a certain woman of the company lifted up her voice, and said unto him, ’Blessed is the womb that bare thee, and the paps which thou hast sucked.’
+But he said, ‘Yea rather, blessed are they that hear the word of God, and keep it.’
+(Luke 11)

 Lay not up for yourselves treasures upon earth, where moth and rust doth corrupt, and where thieves break through and steal: But lay up for yourselves treasures in heaven, where neither moth nor rust doth corrupt, and where thieves do not break through nor steal: For where your treasure is, there will your heart be also.
 The light of the body is the eye: if therefore thine eye be single, thy whole body shall be full of light.
 But if thine eye be evil, thy whole body shall be full of darkness.
 If therefore the light that is in thee be darkness, how great is that darkness!
 No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
 Ye cannot serve God and mammon.
+(Matthew 6)

 Vatican City is the smallest sovereign state in the world (less than 110 acres) located within the city of Rome, Italy; governed by the Pope who acts (for a life term) as the supreme executive, legislative and judicial authority.
 The hub of the Catholic Church has its own army, bank, post office, market, electrical plant and much more within its city walls.
 The city has its own citizenship and has established embassies in countries all around the world, which means Vatican officials are granted diplomatic status in foreign countries.